-It should be noticed that the optimization in Equation (1) cannot guarantee that there is no internal singularity in ${\bf R}$ when the transitions between adjacent tetrahedra are determined by the criteria of best alignment.
+It should be noticed that the optimization in Equation (1) cannot guarantee that there is no internal singularity in \mathbf{R} when the transitions between adjacent tetrahedra are determined by the criteria of best alignment.
 In our experiments, a small number of internal singularities may exist, and in most cases, they are near the boundary of the model.
-However, it does not prohibit us from explicitly assigning the transitions to view it as an internal singularity free frame field, or differential 1-forms without internal singularities, which will be turned into closed ones in the step of Poisson reconstruction.
+However, it does not prohibit us from explicitly assigning the transitions to view it as an internal singularities, which will be turned into closed ones in the step of Poisson reconstruction.